A list of places in Cape Town to indulge in something sweet.

 They have quite a variety on the menu, from breakfasts to lunches and have a display of artisan delicatessens on display, ranging from piggie in a blanket, doughssants, pasteis de nata, gammon fromage, Canneles de Bordeaux to different flavoured croissants.
 Everything is freshly made every morning and limited amounts are produced, so go early to avoid disappointment.

-The Alphen Boutique Hotel
+The Alphen Boutique Hotel and Camps Bay

 Lovely lazing around on a Sunday afternoon, sipping your tea, relaxing to the sounds of nature and enjoying one of La Belles’s fine cakes and tarts on offer.

 They have a wide selection in their bakery from milk tart, scones, brownies, petit gateaux, New York and red velvet baked cheesecake, chocolate fudge cake, chocolate ganache, lemon meringue.

 Their carrot cake is amazing, very fruity similar to a Christmas cake with carrots, walnuts, pineapple, cranberries, and lemon drizzle.
 Their salted caramel tart has a chocolate pastry filled with baked, rich chocolate, salted caramel, white chocolate Aero and salted hazelnuts.